erwa/notes/macos.md

 Batch resize with Preview: http://osxdaily.com/2009/12/16/batch-resize-images-on-mac-with-preview/

+### Send iMessages from Mac

+Make sure you have have enabled your Mac in Settings -> Message -> Message Delivery

 ### Text forwarding

 * Make sure phone and Mac are on same wifi network.
 * Open Messages on your Mac, sign in to iCloud
 * Make sure you're signed in to iCloud on your phone.
 * Settings -> Messages -> Send & Receive -> send as iCloud, add email
 * Text Forwarding should appear in iMessage menu, verification code should pop up on Mac, enter on phone.

 http://recomhub.com/blog/apple-ios-9-2-how-to-activate-text-message-forwarding/

 ### Chinese input

 ```
 # punctuation and emojis
 Shift + 6